-The 2015 statute language that established the grant program also established the Spinal Cord and Traumatic Brain Injury Advisory Council.
+The 2015 statute language establishing the grant program also required creation of the Spinal Cord and Traumatic Brain Injury Advisory Council.
 The Commissioner, in consultation with the Advisory Council, has the responsibility of awarding the SCI-TBI grants and developing the program.
 In 2015, an initial 12-member Advisory Council was set up using the Open Appointments process of the Minnesota Secretary of State's office.
 In 2017, the statute language was updated to include two new seats: 1) Veteran with a Traumatic Brain Injury, and 2) Physician Specializing in the Treatment of Spinal Cord Injury.
 Both seats were filled in 2018, although the Veteran with a Traumatic Brain Injury representative resigned at the end of 2018 due to personal reasons.

-One persistent challenge in maintaining continuity within the Advisory Council is securing veterans with a spinal cord injury or traumatic brain injury to fill those corresponding roles.
+Veteran representation is a persistent challenge for maintaining continuity within the Advisory Council.
+Since the resignation our veteran representative in 2018, this seat has remained open despite many attempts to recruit eligible community members.
 Many veterans who have joined the council do not persist through their first year for personal reasons, mainly related to their health and wellness.
-A future consideration is to reconfigure those council seats so that veterans with these injuries may send a representative from Veterans Affairs in their place.
+A future consideration is to reconfigure those council seats so that veterans with these injuries may send a representative from Veterans Affairs in their place, or find other meaningful ways to participate on the council without holding a permanent seat.

-In 2019, Mr. Robert Wudlick, advocate and community member with a spinal cord injury, was chosen to serve as the Advisory Council chair for the 2019-2020 biennium.
-Several of the 2018 appointments were also up for renewal.
+In 2021, Dr. Andrew Grande, a neurosurgeon, was chosen to serve as the Advisory Council chair for the 2021-2022 biennium.
+Several of the 2019 appointments were also up for renewal.
 The Commissioner of the Office of Higher Education selected the Advisory Council through the Minnesota Secretary of State's Open Appointments process.
-The full membership of the Advisory Council is shown below; new and reconfirmed members are bolded:
+Despite attempts at solication, the Secretary of State did not receive documentation from new applicants, therefore Advisory Council members up for renewal were able to renew with no contest.
+The full membership of the Advisory Council is shown below:

-Member Representing Dr. Uzma Samadani Physician specializing in the treatment of traumatic brain injury Dr. Maxim C-J Cheeran University of Minnesota Medical School Dr. Peter J. Grahn Mayo Clinic Dr. Margaret M. Weightman Courage Kenny Rehabilitation Center (replacing Ms. Nancy Ann Flinn) Dr. Nova McNally Hennepin County Medical Center Dr. Andrew W. Grande Neurosurgeon Mr. Robert Wudlick, Chair Person with a spinal cord injury Mr. Matthew Rodreick Family member of a person with a spinal cord injury Ms. Carly Challender Person with a traumatic brain injury Mr. Brian Morrissey Veteran who has a spinal cord injury OPEN Veteran who has a traumatic brain injury Dr. Mark Gormley Gillette Children's Specialty Healthcare Mr. Bruce Richard Everling Family member of a person who has a traumatic brain injury Dr. Ann Parr Physician specializing in the treatment of spinal cord injury
+Member Representing Dr. Uzma Samadani Physician specializing in the treatment of traumatic brain injury Dr. Maxim C-J Cheeran University of Minnesota Medical School Dr. Peter J. Grahn Mayo Clinic Dr. Margaret M. Weightman Courage Kenny Rehabilitation Center Dr. Nova McNally Hennepin County Medical Center Dr. Andrew W. Grande, Chair Neurosurgeon Mr. Robert Wudlick Community member living with a spinal cord injury Mr. Matthew Rodreick Family member of a person with a spinal cord injury Ms. Carly Challender Community member living with a traumatic brain injury Mr. Brian Morrissey Veteran living with a spinal cord injury OPEN Veteran who has a traumatic brain injury Dr. Mark Gormley Gillette Children's Specialty Healthcare Mr. Bruce Richard Everling Family member of a person who has a traumatic brain injury Dr. Ann Parr Physician specializing in the treatment of spinal cord injury